 - You need to either provide a current Working With Children Check (WWCC) or provide evidence that you have applied for a WWCC.
 Find out more information here: VIC NSW

 - If you are unable to obtain a WWCC you will not be able to complete the requirements of the course.

 - Evidence of COVID-19 vaccinations may be required by a service to undertake your practical placement.*

 *While not a Government public health mandate, individual services have the choice to require evidence of vaccination against COVID-19 and other illnesses.
 Depending on the service you attend and their vaccination policy, this may affect your ability to undertake practical placement.
 Selmar has no authority over the decisions made by individual services and cannot warrant you will be able to be placed elsewhere if you are unable to attend an early childhood service because of your vaccination status and will not be responsible for any impact which this may cause on your ability to complete your course requirements.

 Possible career pathways you may like to consider upon completion:

 - Early childhood educator

 - Kindergarten assistant

 - Nanny/in-home carer

-One of the benefits of studying with Selmar is our practical learning that will help you develop hands-on, real-life skills so you develop industry-ready confidence to succeed in the workplace!
-As part of this program, a minimum of 120 hours must be completed in an education and care service.
-For students not currently working in the industry, these hours are incorporated into our programs through practical placement.
-And, we even help you organise placement via our extensive industry centre network!
+One of the benefits of studying with Selmar is our practical learning that will help you develop hands-on, real-life skills so you develop sector-ready confidence to succeed in the workplace!
+As part of this program, a minimum of 180 hours must be completed in an education and care service.
+For students not currently working in the sector, these hours are incorporated into our programs through practical placement.
+And, we even help you organise placement via our extensive sector network!
 Read more